Synchronizing Rhythms of Logic: Representing computational networks by marked graphs

+Marked graphs have earned a special place in physics.
+After five decades of searching, they are the only mathematical objects we have found that deal with motion without the extra-mathematical assumption of available physical clock readings.
+A peculiar and interesting advantage of marked graphs is this: while motion is fundamentally beyond the expressive capacity of mathematics, a special kind of motion essential to calculation and, indeed, to all living organisms, exhibits logical relations expressed by marked graphs.

-The mathematics of marked graphs as discussed in this section is necessary in order to define the important concept of logical distance.
-Logical distance provides a bridge from the evolution of nervous activity to the capacity for spatial and temporal distinctions on the part of living organisms.
-As described in \cref{sec:4}, marked graphs also sharpen the understanding of computational networks.
+The mathematics of marked graphs discussed in this section enables the definition the important concept of logical distance.
+Logical distance provides a bridge between the evolution of nervous activity in organisms and their capacity for spatial and temporal distinctions.
+As described in \cref{sec:4}, marked graphs also sharpen our understanding of computational networks.
 See \Cref{sec:G} for a tutorial on the relevant mathematics.

 \fbox{ } Marked graphs mathematically represent the logical aspect of computational networks.
-They express not quantities such as voltages and durations, but distinctions, such as that between the physical conditions that convey 0 or 1.
-To arrive at the marked graphs used herein, we specialize Petri nets \cite{96Petri} to what in their jargon are called T-nets, and we generalize them by allowing finite, directed multigraphs with loops (as defined in \Cref{sec:G}).
+They do not express continuously variable quantities such as voltages and durations, but instead express {\it distinctions between physical conditions}, such as those that convey 0 or 1.
+To arrive at the marked graphs used here, we specialize Petri nets \cite{96Petri} to what in their jargon are called T-nets, and we generalize them by allowing finite, directed multigraphs with loops (as defined in \Cref{sec:G}).

 Representing a computational network mathematically involves negotiating a gap between physical motion and mathematical formulas.
-As described in \cref{sec:4}, a computational network need have no moment in which all nodes are between firings.
-However, if the token game is played ``solitaire,'' then each possible sequence of moves has still moments during which no nodes are firing, and so one can take unambiguous snapshots of token positions and labels.
+As described below in \cref{sec:4}, there need be no moment during which all nodes of a computational network are between firings.
+However, if the token game is played ``solitaire,'' then each possible sequence of moves has still moments during which no nodes are firing, making unambiguous snapshots of token positions and labels possible.
 The locations of tokens at a moment between firings are expressed mathematically by a {\it marking}, and a {\it labeled marking} augments a marking by specifying the label carried by each token.
 While labeled markings are essential for representing computation, the {\it rhythms} of logical operations can be expressed by unlabeled markings.

 We restrict our marked graphs to markings that always make some node fireable and that never put more than one token on an arrow; these are called {\it live and safe markings}.
 More precisely, a marking is {\it live} if every node is fireable or can be made fireable through some sequence of firings.
 A live marking is {\it safe} if it puts no more than one token on any arrow and if no sequence of firings starting from that marking can put more than one token on any arrow \cite{71MarkedGraph}.
 Proofs of propositions in this section draw on \Cref{sec:G}, which is based on \cite{71MarkedGraph}.